 Developer Spike Chunsoft

 A group of students think they’ve been invited to study at an elite school called Hope’s Peak Academy, but have in fact become unwitting pawns in a sinister, deadly game.
-Trapped in the school by a mysterious villain called Monokuma, the only way to escape, or ‘graduate’, is to kill another student and get away with it.
-And when students start dying, it’s up to you to search for clues, interview people, then make your case in court.
+Trapped in the school by a mysterious villain called Monokuma (pictured above), the only way to escape, or ‘graduate’, is to kill another student and get away with the crime undetected.
+And when students start dying, it’s up to you to search for clues, interview people, then make your final case in court.
 And if you pin the crime on the wrong person, everyone dies.

 Developer Team Bondi

 Inspired by pulp detective fiction and too many films to list, this lavish crime thriller is a change of pace from Rockstar’s usual open world output.
-It’s a slow, methodical game of clue-hunting and suspect interrogation, set in a stunning recreation of 1940s Los Angeles.
-The city isn’t a GTA-style playground, but an elaborate film set for a variety of cases such as serial murders to stolen cars.
+It’s a slow, methodical game of clue-hunting and suspect interrogation, set in a stunningly authentic and well-researched recreation of 1940s Los Angeles.
+The city isn’t a GTA-style playground, but an elaborate film set for a variety of cases, from brutal serial murders to stolen cars and arson.
 It’s more linear than it first seems, but the rich atmosphere and intriguing cases make up for it.

 Developer Sam Barlow

 What’s interesting about Her Story is that everyone’s version of the story will be different.
-You take a non-linear path through its mystery by searching an archive of video clips, and the story becomes clearer with each one you uncover.
-This unique structure, combined with believable police interview clips, makes it a bold narrative experiment.
+You take a non-linear path through its mystery by searching a fragmented archive of video clips, and the story becomes clearer with each one you uncover.
+This unique freeform structure, combined with understated and believable police interview clips, makes it a bold narrative experiment.
 And piecing together the story really makes you feel like a detective.

 Broken Sword: The Shadow of the Templars